XcentricCoder/RISC-V-Workshop/README.md

     Clean and modular Verilog codebase for easy extension

 Ideal for learning CPU architecture, digital design, or integrating into larger SoC projects.

+> ℹ️ **Note**
+> 1. Before moving on, you should know that all the tools like Linux, Spike, GNU compiler etc. are given separately to the student by the facilitator after buying this course.
+> 2. All the projects in Makerchip are made using the RISC-V/Calculator starter code, which is present in the [RISC-V_MYTH_Workshop](https://github.com/stevehoover/RISC-V_MYTH_Workshop).
+You can click the RISC-V/Calculator starter link present in the repository and make projects from there only.